 Any major revisions to the TCP as determined by the Engineer must be authorized by a Contract Modification Order.

-Each proposed MHT shall be approved in writing by the Engineer before the corresponding phase of construction will be allowed to begin.
+Each approved MHT shall be signed by the prime contractor, the traffic control supervisor, and the Engineer before the corresponding phase of construction will be allowed to begin.
 The initial MHT shall be submitted at the Pre-construction Conference.

-The proposed MHT shall include as a minimum the following:
+The approved MHT shall include as a minimum the following:

 A detailed diagram . . .